Vanilla Buttermilk Cake

 Vanilla Buttermilk Cake is the old fashioned layer cake we all know and love.
 The cake has a moist, fine crumb and lovely vanilla flavor.

-an uniced vanilla buttermilk cake on a cake stand
+a three layer vanilla buttermilk cake with filling on a cake turntable.

 WHAT???
-How dare I talk about cake mix in this everything-baked-from-scratch-all-the-time blog.
+Why would I talk about cake mix on this everything-baked-from-scratch blog?

 But wait, stay with me a minute.
 While I’m convinced that I can always spot a cake made from a mix because there is a certain artificial flavor that comes through, cake mixes do have one thing going for them.